xwiki-contrib/application-collection/README.md

-application-collection
+Collection Application
 ======================

-Simple application to create collections of wiki pages
+Simple application to create collections of wiki pages.